hashicorp/nomad-driver-exec2/README.md

   - `rx:/opt/bin/application` - read and execute a specific application
   - `wc:/var/log` - write and create files in `/var/log`

+##### dynamic workload users

+While landlock prevents tasks from accessing the host filesystem, Nomad 1.8 introduces `dynamic workload users` which enable tasks to be run as a PID/GID that is not assigned to any user.
+This provides protection from non-root users getting access inside the task and allocation directories created for the task.

+To make use of a dynamic workload user, simply leave the `user` field blank in the task definition of an `exec2` task.

 #### Resource Isolation

 Similar to `exec` and other container runtimes, `exec2` makes use of cgroups for limiting the amount of CPU and RAM a task may consume.

+##### cpu

+Tasks can be limited in CPU resources by setting the `cpu` or `cores` values in the task `resources` block.

+  - `cpu` - (default: `100`) - limits the CPU bandwidth allowable for the task to make use of in MHz, may not be used with `cores`

+  - `cores` - (optional) - specifies the number of CPU cores to reserve exclusively for the task, may not be used with `cpu`

+##### memory

+Tasks can be limited in memory resources by setting `memory` and optionally the `memory_max` values in the task `resources` block.

+  - `memory` - (default: `300`) - specifies the memory required in MB

+  - `memory_max` - (optional) - specifies the maximum memory the task may use
+  if the client has excess memory capacity and [memory oversupscription](https://developer.hashicorp.com/nomad/docs/job-specification/resources#memory-oversubscription) is enabled for the cluster/node pool.

 ### Configuration